 Laboratory Support - Laboratory Support tools provide guidance in microscope work, dissections, and models.
-You will also find documents that will guide you in mastering the laboratory material.
+You will also find documents that will guide you in your mastery of the laboratory material.

-About Assessments - Assessments are essential for evaluating student progress in a course foundational to subsequent coursework.
-College program administrators need to know that you are progressing in your quest to become a competent medical professional.
+About Assessments - Assessments are essential tools for evaluating student progress in a course that is foundational for subsequent course work.

+It is vital for college program administrators to know that you are progressing in your quest to become a competent medical professional.
 Therefore, frequent exams are employed as assessment tools.
 The exams provide evidence of successful mastery of the curricula and serve as waypoints for students as they progress through a semester.